Open standard · MIT

 Sector template FINANCE.md — PE LBO, SaaS FP&A, infrastructure...

-└── Organization FINANCE.md — group-wide (currency, reporting standard)
+└── Organization FINANCE.md — group-wide (currency, language, sources)

 An AI agent traverses the hierarchy automatically — it knows which convention applies, at which scope, and why.
 No re-explanation across sessions.